32nd annual Holiday Lights at Shore Acres – Nov. 22 thru Dec. 31, 2018 – “a community tradition” – at least 325,000 lights (almost all L.E.D.)

 The brightest and most beautiful place on the West Coast shines as brightly as ever this season.

-LIGHT SCULPTURES: Pelicans, Puffins, Jellyfish, Shore Acres’ Cranes, Life-size leaping Orca whale, Life-size spouting Gray whale, Tulips, Rhododendron, Rose, Dahlia, Dungeness crab, Sea Star, Sea Urchin, Sea Anemone, Sea horse, Octopus, Kelp, Frogs, Butterflies, Dragonfly, playful Sea Lions, Leaping Frog in pond, Ship, Fuchsia flower and animated Hummingbird, Koi carp, Lighthouse, animated Bumble Bee, Raccoon, Deer and Rabbit, Shasta Daisies and Ladybug, animated Seagulls and Crabs, purple Dolphin, Porcupine and New animated Orca Display (2016), and more!
+LIGHT SCULPTURES: Pelicans, Puffins, Jellyfish, Shore Acres= Cranes, Life‑size leaping Orca whale, Life‑size spouting Gray whale, Tulips, Rhododendron, Rose, Dahlia, Dungeness crab, Sea Star, Sea Urchin, Sea Anemone, Sea horse, Octopus, Kelp, Mushrooms, Frogs, Butterflies, Dragonfly, playful Sea Lions, Leaping Frog in pond, Ship, Fuchsia flower and animated Hummingbird, Koi carp, Lighthouse, animated Bumble Bee, Porcupine, Raccoon, Deer and Rabbit, Shasta Daisies and Ladybug, animated Seagulls and Crabs, a New animated Orca Display (2016), a New animated Dolphin Display (2017) and more!

 For more information, contact: Shore Acres State Park – (541) 888-3732; Co-Chair – Shirley & David Bridgham (541) 756-5401, email@example.com

-A community tradition was born in 1987 when the Friends of Shore Acres decided to “string a few lights” to help celebrate the holidays.
+A community tradition was born in 1987 when the Friends of Shore Acres decided to Astring a few lights@ to help celebrate the holidays.
 That first season, 6,000 miniature lights, one Christmas tree, and the decorated Garden House drew 9,000 visitors.

 - 2016: at least 325,000 LED lights, purple Dolphin in the Undersea Garden, Porcupine joined the Exile Gate, new animated Orca display